shivamawasthi31/Text-Summarizer-Project/README.md

 ## How to run ?

 ### STEPS:
-Clone the repository
+Clone the repository... to be completed

-URI ECR: 373358813411.dkr.ecr.ap-south-1.amazonaws.com/text-summarization